System-size convergence of point defect properties: The case of the silicon vacancy: Abstract

 \section{Abstract}

-We present a fully {\em ab initio} study of the vacancy in bulk silicon in all its charge states from $2+$ to $2-$, using a supercell approach within plane-wave density-functional theory (DFT).
-We show that defect formation energies and stable charge state transition levels exhibit different convergence rates with respect to supercell size for a given Brillouin zone sampling scheme, and that this convergence may be accelerated by a suitable choice of sampling.
-Calculations on large 1000-atom supercells with the {\sc onetep} linear-scaling DFT code show that at this system size simultaneous convergence of both quantities is achieved.
-We also demonstrate a new, accurate and simple approach that uses maximally-localized Wannier functions (MLWFs) in order to calculate the valence band offsets that are required for computing formation energies.
-Finally, we show that MLWFs provide a clear description of the nature of the electronic bonding at the defect centre that verifies the Watkins model.
+We present a comprehensive study of the vacancy in bulk silicon in all its charge states from $2+$ to $2-$, using a supercell approach within plane-wave density-functional theory, and systematically quantify the various contributions to the well-known finite size errors associated with calculating formation energies and stable charge state transition levels of isolated defects with periodic boundary conditions.
+Furthermore, we find that transition levels converge faster with respect to supercell size when only the $\Gamma$-point is sampled in the Brillouin zone, as opposed to a dense k-point sampling.
+This arises from the fact that defect level at the $\Gamma$-point quickly converges to a fixed value which correctly describes the bonding at the defect centre.
+Our calculated transition levels with 1000-atom supercells and $\Gamma$-point only sampling are in good agreement with available experimental results.
+We also demonstrate two simple and accurate approaches for calculating the valence band offsets that are required for computing formation energies of charged defects, one based on a potential averaging scheme and the other using maximally-localized Wannier functions (MLWFs).
+Finally, we show that MLWFs provide a clear description of the nature of the electronic bonding at the defect centre that verifies the canonical Watkins model.